|

 arcades made of exotic woods."

-On the Prado, the wide street running through the
+On the Prado, the wide street running

-town where the most magnificent houses of Havana
+through the town where the most

-in Washington, and the American cars from the 1950s
+Washington, and the American cars from the

-strongholds of communism is only a bit more than
+this last strongholds of communism is only

-150 kms off the coast of Florida.
+a bit more than 150 kms off the coast of

-Museo de la Revolucion : built in 1922, this old
+Museo de la Revolucion : built in 1922,

-history museum in Cuba.
+now the biggest history museum in

 In